 - 4.8.C STRATEGY: Have students play each scale one at a time concentrating on the whole and half step motion between each note.
 Emphasize how scales should be played with correct fingering. - 4.8.D STRATEGY: Ask students to identify simple skip and step intervals. - 4.8.E STRATEGY: Have students play scales for each other.
 Have the other students evaluate each performance with a strict set of guidelines provided by the teacher.

-Ask the evaluators to focus on hand position, correct fingering, intonation and tone quality.
+Have the evaluators focus on hand position, correct fingering, intonation and tone quality.

 4.9 THE STUDENT WILL SING SCALES IN THE KEYS OF D, A G, C AND F IN FIRST POSITION USING CORRECT INTONATION.
-(IG 7, 9, 14) (Pr)
+(CG 7, 9, 14) (Pr)

-- 4.9.A STRATEGY: Ask students to sing scales in the keys of D, A G, C and F using "moveable do" then "fixed do" to understand the difference between the two. - 4.9.B STRATEGY: Ask students to sing all exercises using "fixed do" first before playing through them. - 4.9.C STRATEGY: Ask students to sing all songs using "fixed do" first before singing the Spanish text and/or playing musical selections. - 4.10 THE STUDENT WILL PLAY A BASS LINE ACCOMPANIMENT TO SIMPLE CHORD PROGRESSIONS IN A VARIETY OF KEYS.
-(IG 11) (Cr) (Pr) (Re) - 4.10.A STRATEGY: Have students identify when the bass note is the root of the chord. - 4.10.B STRATEGY: Have students identify the root to fifth interval often found in bass lines. - 4.10.C STRATEGY: Have students improvise their own bass lines using just the root and 5th of the chords being played. - 4.10.D STRATEGY: Using students in pairs, ask one student to play the chords while the other student plays the simple improvised bass line. - 4.10.E STRATEGY: Have the other students evaluate each group performance with a strict set of guidelines provided by the teacher.
-Have them make suggestions regarding the bass part and how it might have been done differently and why. - 4.11 THE STUDENT WILL DEMONSTRATE PROPER PLACEMENT OF "E" TYPE AND "A" TYPE BARRE CHORDS.
-(IG 11, 15) (Cr) (Pr) - 4.11.A STRATEGY: After introducing the E chord, demonstrate how a new fingering can be applied that will not use the first finger and how the first finger will become the bar then ask students to demonstrate it back or to another student. - 4.11.B STRATEGY: Ask students to lay their first finger across the nut while using the new chord fingering. - 4.11.C STRATEGY: Have students demonstrate their ability to slide the new chord higher up the neck to a desired location of G at the third fret of the sixth-string.
-Explain that
+- 4.9.A STRATEGY: Ask students to sing scales in the keys of D, A G, C and F using "moveable do" then "fixed do" to understand the difference between the two. - 4.9.B STRATEGY: Ask students to sing all exercises using "fixed do" first before playing through them. - 4.9.C STRATEGY: Ask students to sing all songs using "fixed do" first before singing the Spanish text and/or playing musical selections.

+4.10 THE STUDENT WILL PLAY A BASS LINE ACCOMPANIMENT TO SIMPLE CHORD PROGRESSIONS IN A VARIETY OF KEYS.
+(CG 11) (Cr) (Pr) (Re)

+- 4.10.A STRATEGY: Demonstrate and explain how the bass note is often the root of the chord. - 4.10.B STRATEGY: Demonstrate and explain the root to fifth movement often found in bass lines. - 4.10.C STRATEGY: Encourage students to improvise their own bass lines using just the root and 5th of the chords being played. - 4.10.D STRATEGY: Using students in pairs, ask one student to play the chords while the other student plays the simple improvised bass line. - 4.10.E STRATEGY: Have the other students evaluate each group performance with a strict set of guidelines provided by the teacher.
+Have them make suggestions regarding the bass part and how it might have been done differently and why.

+4.11 THE STUDENT WILL DEMONSTRATE PROPER PLACEMENT OF "E" TYPE AND "A" TYPE BARRE CHORDS.
+(CG 11, 15) (Cr) (Pr)